NiharikaShekar/Megatron_GpuFailureRecoveryMechanism/README.md

 ## Research Paper

-This implementation is based on the research paper: **"Proactive Fault Tolerance System for Megatron-LM Training"**. 👉 Please refer to the /research_paper/ folder for the full PDF of the paper and detailed methodology.
+This implementation is based on the research paper: **"Proactive Fault Tolerance System for Megatron-LM Training"**. 👉 Please refer to the Proactive Fault Tolerance System for Megatron LMTraining.pdf file in this repository for the full PDF of the paper and detailed methodology.

 ---